 4. State the obvious

-are so ignorant genuinely have no idea their seemingly innocent action is causing you so much agony.
+Because sometimes people are so ignorantgenuinely have no idea their seemingly innocent action is causing you so much agony.

 5. Mention the repercussions if they continue with the problematic action